moment/momentjs.com/docs/moment-timezone/01-using-timezones/00-intro.md

 In this example, you first create `moment("2013-11-18 11:55")` object in your default timezone, and then change its timezone to specified.

-Note that created moments have equal UTC time because these moments were created in the same time zone (default timezone which is set in your browser or on the server).
+Note that created moments have equal UTC time because these moments were created in a [default timezone](#/using-timezones/default-timezone/).